 Only seventeen years as an employee, and I already got tired of trading my time for money!

-Being hungry for a self-employed lifestyle
+Being eager for an entrepreneur lifestyle

 When I thought as an employee, I am secured, the company made an unexpected redundancy before vanished.
 The world fell into the recession.

 People, including me, have lost their job within a few weeks.
 I have lost my job too.